Partial hyperbolicity and pseudo-Anosov dynamics: Hausdorff center leaf space

 We first consider the situation in $L$ and the foliation $\cs$.
 Both $c_1, c_2$ limit to the same point $z = \Theta_L(\xi)$ in $S^1(L)$ with $\xi$ super repelling for $P$.
 Theorem \ref{teo.curvesgeneral} implies that the geodesic ray in $L$ starting in $x$ and with ideal point $z$ is contained in uniform neighborhoods in $L$ of $c_1$ and $c_2$.
 In particular, there are sequences $p_n \in c_1$ and $q^n \in c_2$ converging to $z$ in $L \cup S^1(L)$ so that $d_L(p_n,q_n)$ is bounded.
 It follows that $d_{\mt}(p_n, q_n)$ is bounded.

-We now look at the center unstable foliation $\cu$.
+We now look at the center unstable foliation $\cu$, and use that it is $\RR$-covered.
 Since $\cu$ is $\RR$-covered, this implies that in $F$ the points $p_n$ and $q_n$ are a bounded distance apart.
 This is because $F$ is uniformly properly embedded in $\mt$.
 Let $\ell_n$ be the geodesic segment in $F$ from $p_n$ to $q_n$.
 By trimming $\ell_n$ or replacing $p_n, q_n$ if necessary, we assume that $\ell_n$ intersects $c'$ only in $p_n, q_n$, still keeping the length of $\ell_n$ globally bounded.

 Since $\xi$ is super repelling for $P_{\infty}$ (acting on the universal circle of $\cs$) it follows that $d_{\mt}(p_n,P(p_n))$ converges to infinity and likewise for $q_n$.
 The length of $P(\ell_n)$ is uniformly bounded.
 In particular for $n$ big enough $P(\ell_n)$ is disjoint from $\ell_n$.
 Fix one such $n$.
 Let $D$ be disk in $F$ bounded by $\ell_n$ and the segment in $c'$ from $p_n$ to $q_n$.
 By the above $P(D)$ is strictly contained in $D$.
 There is a ray of the unstable leaf of $x$ entering $D$.
 This ray intersects $\partial D$.
 This ray is expanded by $P$.
 This contradicts that $P(D)$ is a subset of $D$.